My uncle Gib oft swore that our Earl had in him all that was needful to do Queen Puss good service, had she the wit to see it.

 But my old uncle spake true.

-No sooner had Linkin told me that our Earl was to lose his place as General of the Horse than there was supper talk in our household of his brave actions in Ireland.
+No sooner had Linkin told me that our Earl was to lose his place as General of the Horse than there was supper talk in our household of his brave actions.

 They brought relief to many towns and garrisons.
 Then, worn and weary, they turned for Dublin.